The Chairman of Governors can be contacted via the school address through the Clerk to the Governing Body.

 Kirsty is a parent of two children, both of whom have been through Hallfield school from Hallfield First to Year 6.
 Kirsty is a Solicitor and Partner at Higgs & Sons.
 She heads the firm’s Charities and Not for Profit Team, advising a wide range of charities and social enterprises / businesses on regulatory compliance, constitutional matters and governance issues.
 Kirsty is also the lead lawyer on philanthropy in the firm, regularly advising clients and corporates on how best to structure their charitable giving.
 Kirsty sits on the Charity Commission’s Interim Manager panel, acting in the administration and management of a charity during the course of the Commission’s investigative and regulatory work, to the exclusion of the Trustees.
 Kirsty is a trustee of the Solicitors Benevolent Association and a member of the Society of Trust and Estate Practitioners, the Charity Law Association, the Ecclesiastical Law Association, STEP Charity Special Interest Group, STEP Philanthropy Advisers Group and the Association of Charitable Foundations.

-(Member of the Education Committee and Compliance Committee)
+(Chair of the Education Committee and member of the Compliance Committee)